KTH Environmental Humanities Laboratory

 The environmental humanities is currently one of the most dynamic fields in the human sciences.
 Their dynamism and energy are derived from the increasing demand on human and social knowledge to meet global challenges.
 The environmental humanities are characterised by a hybrid nature, combining skills, methods, and theories from several humanities disciplines – historical, aesthetic, visual, anthropological, etc. – with problems and issues of high relevance for society and informed by science and technology.
 The work in the EHL follows organically from previous work conducted in the Division on environment, energy, media, and technologies.

-The EHL is based on a private donation in 2011.
-Its overall goal is to shape a post-disciplinary intellectual environment that combines education, research and graduate training in innovative ways and sets knowledge in the humanities into action to favour sustainable development.
+The overall goal of the EHL is to shape a post-disciplinary intellectual environment that combines education, research and graduate training in innovative ways and sets knowledge in the humanities into action to favour sustainable development.
 The educational programme aims to train a new generation of historians and others to become capable, integrated environmental humanists.

 Read more aboutand at the lab.